-Executive compensation in 2008 reflected both the difficult financial market conditions as well as the Company's solid operating performance.
-In determining bonus awards for 2008 and evaluating possible salary increases for 2009, the Compensation Committee considered the following factors:
+Executive compensation in 2009 reflected both the difficult financial market conditions as well as the Company's solid operating performance.
+In determining bonus awards for 2009 and evaluating possible salary increases for 2010, the Compensation Committee considered the following factors:

-- Selection and maintenance of strong credit characteristics for the investment portfolio limited defaulted assets in the investment portfolio and limited realized losses; - Successful completion of a rights offering; - Payment of a dividend entirely out of current net income, consistent with the Company's goal not to rely on capital gains or paid-in-kind interest; - · Modest reduction of the dividend during the second half of 2008; and - General reductions in discretionary compensation among lending institutions and asset management firms due to difficult market conditions.
+- Selection and maintenance of strong credit characteristics for the investment portfolio limited defaulted assets in the investment portfolio and limited realized losses; - Payment of a dividend entirely out of current net income, consistent with the Company's goal not to rely on capital gains or paid-in-kind interest; - Modest reduction of the dividend during 2009, reflecting current market conditions and the impact of the Company's dispute with its lenders; and - General comparisons of discretionary compensation among lending institutions and asset management firms due to difficult market conditions.

-As a result, the Compensation Committee awarded 2008 performance bonuses to all of the executive officers named in the Summary Compensation Table that were less than their target bonus amounts and also determined that none of these individuals would receive merit increases to base salary in 2009.
+As a result, the Compensation Committee awarded 2009 performance bonuses to all of the executive officers named in the Summary Compensation Table equal to their minimum target bonus amounts as determined in 2009 and also determined that none of these individuals would receive merit increases to base salary in 2010.